hans-jaeger/lumaa-spring-2025-swe/README.md

 \l
 ```

 ### b.
-Create an .env file in the backend directory:
+Create a file named ".env" file in the backend directory:

+You can create the file by accessing your file explorer or finder.

-Execute the following command where you your_password with your actual password:
+Execute the following command where you replace your_password with your actual password:

 ```ini
 # Note: The your_username and your_password comes from the installation when from installing PostGreSQL.
 Usually the default username is postgres but check your account information.